Step 3 – Start Talking

 Are you ready to start signing?
 This is so exciting!

 It’s now time to choose the signs you are going to start with.
-Go ahead and choose a small handful of signs below (be sure to include not only need-based signs but sign that will excite your baby as well):
+Go ahead and choose a small handful of signs from the vocabulary link below (be sure to include not only need-based signs but sign that will excite your baby as well):

 An important thing to remember is to say the word while you sign it to your baby.
 Think of signing as emphasizing your words when you are speaking to your baby.
 Don’t forget to sign directly before, during, or after an activity!